Cosmic Queries – Get Some Space

 thriving.

-That would be like, oh, we got to open up our definition and our understanding and our understanding of what life is.
+That would be like, oh, we got to open up our definition and

 Oh, look at the diversity of life, plants and animals and fungi.

-Behind closed doors, it's all.
+Behind closed doors, it's all

-it's pretty much the same.
+pretty much the same.
+It's routine.

+It's nothing special, baby.
 All life has one common origin.

+So what you want is another genesis, and then you can compare and contrast.
 Well, life requires this, but doesn't require that.

-every new thing we learn about life on Earth tells us how hardy life is and how resilient it is to stress, to a system.
+new thing we learn about life on Earth tells us how hardy life is and how resilient it is to stress, to a system.
+Even if an organism dies, life in general seems to thrive.

 And so